Saving vs. Investing - What is Savings

 If you’re allowed, you’ll pay income taxes if you deferred tax when you put the money into the account.
 Also, it will cost you a 10% early withdrawal penalty for accessing the cash before retirement age.

 If you have a loan provision with your current employer, you can get 50% of your vested balance or $50K, whichever is less.
 Loans don’t require taxes or penalties to be paid.
-However, if you have an outstanding loan balance when you leave the employer, the loan requires immediate repayment or becomes a distribution, which is income-taxable to you.

 When you are of “retirement age,” past 70 ½, you’ll have a required minimum distribution.
 Additionally, you’ll pay the going tax rate on money you take out at that time.

 These accounts don’t pass the savings test for safety; they’re not fully liquid or accessible, and they’re not in your control.
 Because they have the potential for loss, they don’t earn uninterrupted compound growth.
-Money in these funds are not savings, but investments.
+Money in these funds is not savings, but investments.

 Even as an investment, we don’t think they do well to meet the criteria of creating cash flow or true growth, but we’ll leave that for another discussion.